Twice baked potatoes are the ultimate dinner idea. They’re made with perfectly crispy potato skins and the most delicious cheesy filling.

 - bacon bits

-- Next, heat a large skillet over medium/high heat and add olive oil.
+- Mealwhile, heat a large skillet over medium/high heat and add 2 tablespoons of olive oil.
 When olive oil is fragrant, add onion and garlic and sauté for 2-3 minutes.
 Remove from skillet and set aside.

-- Next, prep 1/2 lb. thick-cut bacon by slicing into 1-inch pieces.
-Then, add it to the same hot skillet that the onions were in.
+- Next, prep 1/2 lb. thick-cut bacon by slicing them into 1-inch pieces.
+Then, add the bacon to the same hot skillet that the onions were in.
 Saute bacon pieces for 7-10 minutes, or until they are fully cooked but not crispy.
 Remove excess grease from bacon by using 2 pieces of paper towel.
 Set aside.

-- Cut warm* potatoes in half (hotdog style) and hollow out the insides with a tablespoon scoop.
-Be sure to keep the skin of the potato intact with about 1/4-inch of flesh so that they are sturdy enough to hold the potato mixture.
-You should have 8 total potato boats.
+- Once your potatoes are fork tender, unwrap them from the tin foil and let them cool for 10 minutes.
+Slice the warm potatoes in half (hotdog style) and carefully hollow out the insides with a tablespoon scoop.
+Be sure to keep the skin of the potato intact with about 1/4-inch of flesh so that they are sturdy enough to hold the mashed potato mixture.
+You should have 8 total potato skins.

 - Place the flesh of the potatoes into a large bowl.
-Add Greek yogurt, sour cream, cheddar cheese, butter, beef broth, sauteed onions, cooked bacon pieces, salt, pepper, and red pepper flakes to the bowl and mix well.
+Add butter, beef broth, and Greek yogurt and mix to combine.
+You want to make sure the potato flesh is mashed, so you can either use a spoon, potato masher, or hand mixer.
+Add sour cream, cheddar cheese, sauteed onions, cooked bacon pieces, salt, pepper, and red pepper flakes to the bowl and mix well.

-- Carefully spoon potato mixture evenly into the 8 potato boats.
+- Carefully spoon potato mixture evenly into the 8 potato skins.

 - Spray a baking sheet with nonstick cooking spray and then place each of the potato boats onto the baking sheet.